MaskRay/maskray.me/source/_posts/2021-07-25-comdat-and-section-group.md

 tags: [binutils,llvm,linker]
 ---

+Updated in 2025-09.

+The blog post explores how COMDAT (in the PE format) and section groups (in the ELF format) provide a mechanism to group related sections for efficient deduplication and garbage collection.

 ## Vague linkage

 In C++, inline functions, template instantiations, and a few other things can be defined in multiple object files but need deduplication at link time.